codecheckers/codecheckers.github.io/faq.md

 ## Why don't you require use of reproducibility technology _X_?

-The codechecker put's their name under the CODECHECK.
+The codechecker puts their name under the CODECHECK.
 That is more important than technical details, which will vary on a case by case basis.
-Codecheckers are encouraged to use containerisation technologies et cetera, but not required to do so.
+Codecheckers are encouraged to apply commonly used tools to assisst reproducibility, such as notebooks or containerisation, but are not required to do so.

 ## What if Docker/`make`/_software X_ is not available anymore?